 Equal access to sufficient levels of community water fluoridation must be ensured.
 Currently, community water fluoridation—the adjustment of water fluoride that occurs naturally in water to protect oral health—reaches 66 percent of Americans, or 211 million people, on public water supplies; however, over 100 million Americans do not receive fluoridated water.
 The fluoridation of water at levels for optimal dental health is a proper means of protecting and furthering the public’s health.

 Local health departments play a critical role in educating their communities and promoting effective strategies to improve and maintain oral health.
-Below are resources on community water fluoridation, including a Communications Toolkit, to help local health departments educate and inform their communities about the benefits of fluoridation.
+The resources below are for health departments and other local organizations to educate and inform their communities about the benefits of fluoridation.